intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 ...
 ```

-BigDL-LLM provides a variety of low-bit optimizations (e.g., INT3/NF3/INT4/NF4/INT5/INT8), and allows you to run LLMs on PCs with limited resources, on PCs with GPU, or on cloud.
+BigDL-LLM provides a variety of low-bit optimizations (e.g., INT3/NF3/INT4/NF4/INT5/INT8), and allows you to run LLMs on low-cost PCs (CPU-only), on PCs with GPU, or on cloud.

 The demos below shows the experiences of running 7B and 13B model on a 16G memory laptop.